mennolui/wp-foyer/README.txt

 First public release!

 Bug fixes:

 * Improved code security: Sanitized and validated all user input, and escaped and sanitized the output of the plugin (1.0.1).

 == Upgrade Notice ==

+= 1.2 =
+Introduces the Video slide format.
+Displays the specified fragment of a YouTube video.

 = 1.1.3 =
 Fixes an issue where adding an image to a slide was only possible when the image was already in the media library.